Insights: Article

 • Get to know the benefits: Look to those who have gone before and stand on the shoulders of giants.
 Work with cloud providers and their partners to understand their advantages, such as global infrastructure, scalability, flexibility, and access to advanced technologies and services.

-• Tailor existing services: You don’t need to build your own infrastructure to get a custom cloud solution.
+• Tailor existing services: You don’t need to build your infrastructure to get a custom cloud solution.
 Hyperscale cloud providers have hundreds of services and tools that are constantly updated.
-When you work with a cloud provider partner, they can build tailored solutions using these services to meet your specific business needs.
+When you work with a cloud provider partner, they can build tailored solutions using these services to meet your business needs.

 • Focus on core competencies: Rather than investing time and resources in building and maintaining infrastructure, concentrate on your organisation’s core capabilities and let the cloud providers and their partners handle the infrastructure.